CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Conclusions and Future Steps

 \section{Conclusions and Future Steps}

 This article has presented a single-shot Monte Carlo approach to the solution of the passive version of the global localisation problem with the use of a 2D LIDAR sensor, titled CBGL.
-CBGL allows for the fast estimation of the sensor's pose within a metric map by first dispersing hypotheses in it and then leveraging the proportionality of values of the Cumulative Absolute Error per Ray (CAER) metric to the pose errors of the hypotheses, for estimates in a neighbourhood of the sensor's pose.
+CBGL allows for the fast estimation of the sensor's pose within a metric map by first dispersing hypotheses in it and then leveraging (a) the proportionality of values of the Cumulative Absolute Error per Ray (CAER) metric to the position and orientation errors of the hypotheses, for estimates in a neighbourhood of the sensor's pose, and (b) the lack of disproportionality outside of it.
 CBGL was evaluated in various real and simulated conditions and environments; it was found to be superior to Monte Carlo and feature-based approaches in terms of number of inlier pose estimates and execution time.
-Future steps will aim at the extension of the CAER metric for the use with 3D LIDAR sensors in service to a solution of the problem of their global localisation in 6DoF.
+Future steps will aim at (a) the extension of the CAER metric for the use with 3D LIDAR sensors in service to a solution of the problem of their localisation in 6DoF, and (b) making CBGL more robust by considering the statistics of clusters in case of disparate estimates in its $\mathcal{H}_2$ set.
 The C++ ROS code of the proposed method is available at \url{https://github.com/li9i/cbgl}.